iron-fish/ironfish/tools/Docker.md

 Please check if your Linux distribution has latest version of docker-compose; if not -- install it using official Docker repositories.
 E.g for Ubuntu see https://docs.docker.com/engine/install/ubuntu/ or https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).

-In case you don't want to update and prefer to use the older Docker Compose, we keep and older 2.4 version of configuration file in `docker-compose.legacy.yml` -- you can rename it to  and use.
+In case you don't want to update and prefer to use the older Docker Compose, we also keep older 2.4 version of configuration file in `docker-compose.legacy.yml` -- you can rename it to `docker-compose.yml` and use.

 ### User config
 Users should change their node name and graffiti by editing the following line in the `docker-compose.yml` file: